wercker/DEPRECATED-box-rvm/README.md

 You can also manually change the version by using the `wercker/rvm-use` step.

-Every installed Ruby version comes installed with `bundler ~> 1.6.2`.
+Every installed Ruby version comes installed with `bundler ~> 1.5.1`.

 # What's new

-- bundler upgraded to version 1.6.2
+- use wercker-essentials 1.0.2

 # License